sedkis/go-dynamodb-basicauth-plugin/README.md

 Put the generated file somewhere Tyk Gateway can access it

 # Build Tyk to run GOPLUGINS
-`go build -tags 'coprocess grpc goplugin' -o tyk .` you may only need goplugin in that list above
+`go build -tags 'goplugin' -o tyk .`

 Then run the compiled Tyk